 Auditors prefer operational evidence over policy documents.
 They want to see real logs, actual interventions, genuine risk patterns: proof that governance happens continuously, not just during audit preparation.

-This is where SMEs using Vireo Sentinel outperform enterprises with policy-heavy approaches.
-Your dashboard showing 2,847 AI interactions, 23 risk events, and 18 successful interventions this month is more compelling than a 200-page framework that's never been tested in practice.
+This is where organisations using Vireo Sentinel outperform enterprises with policy-heavy approaches.
+A dashboard showing your actual AI interactions, risk events, and successful interventions is more compelling than a 200-page framework that's never been tested in practice.

 The bottom line

-We built Vireo Sentinel to close this gap: operational governance designed for SME reality.
+We built Vireo Sentinel to close this gap: operational governance that works without enterprise complexity.
 Monitor actual AI usage, detect real risks, document genuine interventions, generate compliance evidence automatically.
 A 20-person company achieves 90% EU AI Act compliance for under €2,000 annually.
 A 50-person company for under €5,000, instead of the €100K+ enterprises spend on complex frameworks.

 The alternative (hoping regulation doesn't apply to you, or waiting until after an incident to implement governance) is neither realistic nor wise.
 EU member states are establishing enforcement mechanisms now.
 The question isn't whether you'll need AI governance, but whether you'll implement it before or after facing an audit.